ctrlplusb/easy-peasy/website/docs/docs/testing/testing-components.md

 # Testing components

 When testing your components I strongly recommend the approach recommended by Kent C. Dodd's awesome [Testing Javascript](https://testingjavascript.com/) course, where you try to test the behaviour of your components using a natural DOM API, rather than reaching into the internals of your components.

-He has published a very useful package by the name of [`@testing-library/react`](https://github.com/testing-library/react-testing-library) to help us do so.
+He has published a very useful package by the name of [`@testing-library/react`](https://github.com/testing-library/react-testing-library) which allows us to follow this paradigm whilst providing very useful mechanisms by which to interact with the DOM created by our React components.

 The tests below shall be adopting this package and strategy.

+## Example

 Imagine we were trying to test the following component.